 Lyndon specialises in the resolution of construction and engineering disputes through the courts, arbitration (both domestic and international) and adjudication proceedings.
 He is also experienced in resolving disputes using alternative dispute resolution procedures, in particular mediation.

 Lyndon has acted for clients from all sides of the construction and engineering industry, including developers, major contractors, specialist subcontractors and professionals, on projects in the UK and abroad.
 His experience covers a variety of issues including the interpretation of contracts, delay and disruption, loss and expense claims, defective works, professional negligence claims, termination and disputes relating to final account valuations.
+The Legal 500 UK 2019 recommends Lyndon in Dispute resolution – International arbitration.

 Examples of Lyndon’s expertise include: